redphx/hassio-cookbook/scripts/androidtv_press_buttons/README.md

 - `entity_id`: target Android TV device
 - `method`: optional
   * `default`: use `input keyevent` command, slow but can be used on any Android TVs.
 This is the default value.
+  * `sony`: use `sendevent` command for Sony TV
+  * `shield`: use `sendevent`command for Nvidia Shield.
-  * `sendevent`: use `sendevent` command, faster but need to be configured.
-And this doesn't work on some devices like CCwGTV ("Permission denined" error).
-  * It's recommended to use `sendevent` if your device supports it.
+  * `sendevent` commands are faster, but may need to be configured, and do not work on some devices like CCwGTV ("Permission denined" error).
+It's recommended to use `sendevent` codes if your device supports it.
 ---

 - Press one button